yuanjian-org/app/docs/Deployment.md

 1. Install the initial certs on the host machine by running `certbot certonly` for each domain name.
 When asked about the webroot, See more at http://letsencrypt.org/ and https://certbot.eff.org/instructions.
 1. Modify `/etc/cron.d/certbot` and append `--webroot -w $APP_ROOT/certbot docker compose --project-directory $APP_ROOT restart` to certbot's command line.
 Replace `$APP_ROOT` with actual folder path.
 This allows the certbot to renew the certificate without requiring to stop the running server.
 1. Register an account at https://redsift.com and set up SSL expiry notification emails for free.

-## Redirect yuanjian.org

-1. To wildcard redirect yuanjian.org to yjjxj.cn, point yuanjian.org & www.yuanjian.org to a vercel.com deployment.
-See details in _app.ts.